Master of Science in Health Sciences

 Description and purpose of the program

-The Master of Science in Health Sciences is an interdisciplinary graduate degree designed for health and rehabilitation professionals and educators interested in pursuing advanced education at the master’s level.
+The Master of Science in Health Sciences is an online interdisciplinary graduate degree designed for health and rehabilitation professionals and educators interested in pursuing advanced education at the master’s level.
 Graduates of the program will acquire advanced knowledge and understanding of current trends and issues, and the problem-solving skills to prepare them to assume leadership roles in practice and educational settings.

 The program is designed to meet the educational needs of practicing health and rehabilitation professionals and educators.
 All courses are offered in a distance format.
 Most of the courses taken to satisfy the requirements of the master’s degree can be used to fulfill course requirements for the PhD in Health and Rehabilitation Sciences.